dimosthe/proxy-build/README.md

-# proxy-build
+# ProXy as a Service (PXaaS) Virtual Network Function
-vagrant configuration file for proxy vnf development environment.
+Vagrant configuration file for PXaaS vnf development environment for [T-NOVA](http://t-nova.eu/) project.

-It deploys an ubuntu 14.04 server and builds a Squid proxy, SquidGuard and a dashboard on it.
+It deploys an ubuntu 14.04 server and builds a Squid proxy, SquidGuard and a [Dashboard](https://github.com/dimosthe/Squid-dashboard) on it.

 ## Host machine requirements